 Sandbox Diagram view

 Diagram view is the default view for the sandbox.
-Depending on your permissions level, it enables you to add elements to your sandbox, such as resources and Apps, as well as define connectivity requirements between these elements, and set the sandbox's properties, including description, duration, and email notification policy.
+Depending on your permissions level, it enables you to add and arrange elements in your sandbox, such as resources and Apps, as well as define connectivity requirements between these elements, and set the sandbox's properties, including description, duration, and email notification policy.

 Here, you can view and run sandbox and resource commands, track command progress in the Output console and Activity Feed, and view the sandbox's Instructions.